 However, at least some evidence refutes the idea that these sophisticated products as a whole outperform a basic Standard & Poor’s 500 index fund, where the returns have averaged about 10 percent annually over long periods of time.

-For example, research from Ludovic Phalippou at the Said Business School at Oxford University indicates that from at least 2006 until the end of 2019 the performance of private equity funds, net of fees, only matched that of public stock markets.
+For example, research from Professor Ludovic Phalippou at the Said Business School at Oxford University indicates that from at least 2006 until the end of 2019 the performance of private equity funds, net of fees, only matched that of public stock markets.

 And the nature of some of the strategies used by private equity makes their funds inherently riskier than a plain vanilla S&P 500 index fund.
+(Or you can also just stick to these low-risk investments.)

 To get one sample of a private equity strategy, consider leveraged buyouts, admittedly one of the more controversial approaches.
 In this strategy, a private-equity firm might buy a publicly traded company, funding the purchase with massive loads of debt.
 Often, the operating strategy involves paring costs to the bone, cutting staff and ramping up workloads.
 Then the firm sells the company back into the public market, and the company slowly pays down its debt, if it can.